kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 their nominal quota.
 The possible values are:</p>
 <ul>
 <li><code>Never</code> (default): do not preempt Workloads in the cohort.</li>
-<li><code>LowerPriority</code>: **Classic preemption** if the pending Workload fits within the nominal
+<li><code>LowerPriority</code>: <strong>Classic Preemption</strong> if the pending Workload
-quota of its ClusterQueue, only preempt Workloads in the cohort that have lower priority than the pending Workload. **Fair sharing** only preempt Workloads in the cohort that have lower priority than the pending Workload and that satisfy the fair sharing preemptionStrategies.</li>
+fits within the nominal quota of its ClusterQueue, only preempt Workloads in the cohort that have lower priority than the pending Workload. <strong>Fair Sharing</strong> only preempt Workloads in the cohort that have lower priority than the pending Workload and that satisfy the fair sharing preemptionStategies.</li>
-<li><code>Any</code>: **Classic preemption** if the pending Workload fits within the nominal quota of its
+<li><code>Any</code>: <strong>Classic Preemption</strong> if the pending Workload fits within
-ClusterQueue, preempt any Workload in the cohort, irrespective of priority.</li>
+the nominal quota of its ClusterQueue, preempt any Workload in the cohort, irrespective of priority. <strong>Fair Sharing</strong> preempt Workloads in the cohort that satisfy the fair sharing preemptionStrategies.</li>
 </ul>
 </td>
 </tr>